CARMEN, BOHOL, Philippines — Suspended Mayor Conchita “Che” Toribio delos Reyes of this town received a fitting gift on her birthday on Oct. 2.

 The suspension stemmed from the controversy generated by the presence of The Captain’s Peak Garden and Resort inside the Chocolate Hills grounds, which is a protected area in the town of Sagbayan.

-Captain’s Peak was given business, building and locational permit by the town from 2020 to 2024 even if it failed to secure clearances from the Department Environment and Natural Resources (DENR).
+Captain’s Peak was given business, building and locational permit by the town from 2020 to 2024 even if it failed to secure clearances from the Department of Environment and Natural Resources (DENR).

-The Office of the Ombudsman ordered the officials of Bohol suspended while they were being investigated for grave misconduct, gross neglect of duty and conduct prejudicial to the best interest of the service relative to the construction, operation and expansion of The Captain’s Peak.
+The Office of the Ombudsman ordered the officials of Bohol suspended while they were being investigated for grave misconduct, gross neglect of duty, and conduct prejudicial to the best interest of the service relative to the construction, operation, and expansion of The Captain’s Peak.

 The Chocolate Hills, the tourism signature of Bohol, are mysterious and topological wonders involving approximately 1,776 hills that look like mounds of chocolates during the dry season when their grass covers turn brown.

-The largest concentrations of the hills are in the towns of Bilar, Carmen, Batuan, Sierra Bullones and Sagbayan.
+The largest concentrations of the hills are in the towns of Bilar, Carmen, Batuan, Sierra Bullones, and Sagbayan.

 According to DENR, the Chocolate Hills are protected under the Expanded National Integrated Areas Protected System Act or Republic Act 7586, as amended by Republic Act No. 11038.